syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-annotation.md

 ### Setting the default text size

-You can set the default text size of the free text annotations by using the `SfPdfViewerControl.FreeTextAnnotationSettings.TextSize` property.
+You can set the default text size of the free text annotations by using the [`TextSize`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.PdfViewerFreeTextAnnotationSettings.html#Syncfusion_Windows_PdfViewer_PdfViewerFreeTextAnnotationSettings_TextSize) property.
 Refer to the following code.

 {% highlight c# %}